Skip to content

 Danger

-The final task of the lab is to configure HPA for the Ghostfolio deployment.
+The next task is to configure HPA for the Electricity Calculator History Server microservice.

 Complete

-If you notice that Ghostfolio scaling is too agressive, and want to configure the behaviour of scaling, check the Configuring scaling behavior guide in the Kubernetes HPA documentation.
+If you notice that History Server scaling is too agressive, and want to configure the behaviour of scaling, check the Configuring scaling behavior guide in the Kubernetes HPA documentation.

-One reason for default configuration not working perfectly is that it takes some time before Ghostfolio is verified to be in ready state (we configured readyness probes).
+One reason for default configuration might not work perfectly is that it takes some time before History Server is verified to be in ready state (we configured readyness probes).

 You can change the default values of the HPA Policy, including how long the scaling trigger event (CPU higher than 60% in our case) must last before the HPA controller takes action, what is the duration that is used for computing the average, how many Pods can be added or removed at once, how often scaling descisions can be initiated, and several other things.